ajs-voices/once-upon-a-dream/scenes/021-my-apartment.md

 His breath against my neck was making me hard and it was hard to think.
 He spoke softly, "You are right, she was my dance instructor."

 The last deadbolt came unlocked and I pushed the door open and turned to him in his arms with a smirk.
-"So that makes Dorian Vega you father too?"
+"So that makes Daniel Vega you father too?"

 "Good deduction."
 He frowned, "But you can't tell anyone.
 No one at the firm knows my father is gay or that he has a son."